 With only 5 push-on jumpers and no soldering to connect a GPS to a Raspberry Pi it's easy to build a time server that can feed all the computers on your network with extremely accurate time synchronization even with no internet connection.
 This little time server is ideal for Amateur Radio Operators using digital modes that require accurate time such as FT8.
 It's also a nice fit for isolated or remote locations such as repeater or telecommunication sites that require an accurate time source.

-I now use a $70 NEO-M9N GPS with an SMA antenna connector (see photo above) for my primary time server but I had to disconnect the unused GPS TX wire to get the serial port to work.
-After that it worked really well in my attic.
-Unlike the NEO-6M that can only receive US GPS, it can also receive the Satellite Based Augmentation System, European Galileo, Russian GLONASS and Chinese BeiDou satellites.
+I now use a $70 NEO-M9N GPS with an SMA antenna connector (see photo above) for my primary time server.
+It works really well in my attic.
+Unlike the NEO-6M that can only receive US GPS, NEO-M9N can also receive the Satellite Based Augmentation System (SBAS), European Galileo, Russian GLONASS and Chinese BeiDou satellites.
 This is the multi-band GPS antenna I recommend.
 You'll get significantly better satellite reception compared to the same NEO-M9N GPS with a built-in chip antenna.
 There is also a version of the NEO-M9N with a U.FL antenna connector.

 4 inch (10cm) long 2.54mm female-to-female jumper wires (40 pieces) available here from ebay seller miniduino for $3 delivered.
 Five of these jumpers are all that's required to connect the GPS + PPS to a Pi.